phonenumbers

 What Time Zone Is 216 Area Code in the USA?

 The 216 area code is situated within the Eastern Time Zone (ET).
 Residents and businesses in this region observe Eastern Standard Time (EST) during the colder months and switch to Eastern Daylight Time (EDT) when daylight saving time is in effect.
-Under FCC guidelines, telephone service providers in this region align their timekeeping systems with federal and state regulations to ensure consistency in call scheduling and billing.
-The Federal Communications Commission, located at 445 12th Street SW, Washington, DC 20554, sets national standards that providers follow throughout daylight saving transitions.
+Individuals seeking additional details regarding federal time regulations and standards may reference the National Institute of Standards and Technology site for authoritative updates.

 History of the 216 Area Code